The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Application of Directed Greybox Fuzzing

 Since both parsing graphs and calculating distances are very time-consuming, pre-processing is required.
 AFLGo moves most of the program analysis to the instrumentation phase at compile-time in exchange for efficiency at run-time.
 Notwithstanding this, AFLGo still spent nearly 2 hours compiling and instrumenting \texttt{cxxfilt} (Binutils)~\cite{nguyen2020binary}, which is a non-negligible time cost.
 For cases where the source code is unavailable, there are three challenges to consider—the heavy run-time overhead caused by QEMU~\cite{nguyen2020binary}, the difficulty in collecting target information, and the difficulty in labeling targets, all of which result in inconvenience and reduced efficiency (this is discussed in detail in Section \ref{binary}).

 Last but not least, the number of targets and the number of testing objectives also affect the choice of a tool.
 When there are multiple targets, the relationship among targets is also exploitable.
+For example, UAFL~\cite{wang2020uafl} takes into account the operation ordering of target sequences to find complex behavioral use-after-free vulnerabilities (will discuss in Section \ref{relation}).
 Most of the tools investigated tend to only focus on optimizing a single objective, such as covering specific targets.
 Multi-objective optimization is a practical option that meets the demand of optimizing more than one fitness metric simultaneously.
+For example, Memlock \cite{wen2020memlock} generates test sets that maximize memory usage and code coverage at the same time (will discuss in detail in Section \ref{object}).